tagtime/tminder/README.md

 This is explained in index.html, i.e., the "What's going on?" section of the front page of this app.

+## Technical/Implementation Note

+This is hosted on Glitch as a Node.js app but everything is completely client-side so I think all that's needed is to serve up the 5 files in /public: index.html, main.jsx, pgtime.js, style.css, themath.js

 ## Changelog

 <pre>